25 Top Tips for Cleaning Your Home

 Books might have been your greatest companions for most of your life and you can’t imagine parting with even a single one of them.
 Well, you might have to.
 As with the ‘one year’ rule, it might be worth going through them and asking yourself which ones you are genuinely going to read for the first time or reread them.
 With the rise in popularity of audiobooks, you don’t need to feel guilty about putting them in a bag and gifting them to someone or donating them to your local charity shops.
 Your local library might appreciate the donation!

 25. The Sofa

 Going briefly back to ‘the Surface’, the sofa is probably the hardest piece of furniture to keep clean.
 It’s something of a sanctuary to most people because it’s their place to sit and relax.
 But it’s hard to relax when there’s junk in the way.
 We advise really digging in between the cushions, getting around the edges, and really pulling out all the debris that happens to collect over time.
 It seems like a lot because it always builds up to be more than you expect.
 When that’s done, make it look nice.

 Bonus Tip: Have a Cup of Tea

 Cleaning is hard work; there is no denying that.
 If you need a break, take one.
-Make yourself a cup of tea after an hour, recharge your batteries, and start again if need be.
+Make yourself a cup of tea after an hour or coffee (best coffee makers), recharge your batteries, and start again if need be.
 Alternatively, if you’ve finished cleaning – congratulations by the way – have a cup of tea to celebrate.
 Or hot chocolate.
 Or coffee.
 Whichever you pick, you’ve earned it!